Jc-alt logo

 # Return:

-# pass local island area to root island
+# pass area to root call

 return area